digital-asset/docs.daml.com/docs/2.7.0/docs/canton/architecture/identity.rst

 * **Topology Manager Read Service** - The topology manager read service just serves inspection purposes in order to look deeply into the topology state.
-The read service plugs directly into a topology store and exposes the content via GRPC.
+The read service plugs directly into a topology store and exposes the content via gRPC.